 The only real downside is linoleum’s reputation as a relic from the past.
 “I love linoleum, but some people find it looks dated, so we tend to go with the solid, bright colors to offset that.
 Anything in beiges and tans reminds everyone of being in school.”

 Another favorite of Freed’s is cork, a natural product that’s waterproof, dust- and mold-resistant, warm and soft underfoot and a wonderful sound absorber.
 It’s softer, so it can get scratched or gouged, but overall, it lives up to its resilient name.

 Still not sure which floor to lay down?
 Especially for homes where people have allergies and sensitivities, Building Green executive editor Tristan Roberts offers one key piece of advice: keep it simple.
-The website is often called the Consumer Reports of eco-friendly building materials – and while Roberts prefers not to name particular brands, he believes it’s best to use natural materials in their most basic form, and use the fewest finishes and adhesives.
+The website is often called the Consumer Reports of eco-friendly building materials.
+While Roberts prefers not to name particular brands, he believes it’s best to use natural materials in their most basic form.
+Plus, use the fewest finishes and adhesives.

 Roberts agrees that consumers shouldn’t rely on what salespeople tell them, and recommends looking specifically for FloorScore and GreenGuard Gold certifications, which indicate tough environmental and health standards have been met.

 “Unless you’re buying specifically from a small provider and you know exactly what you’re getting, it’s critical to get certified products,” he says.
 “There are quality engineered products, but you want verification that they don’t have toxic chemicals.
 Personally I would err on the side of a solid product.”